Robert Day (director): Biography

 Day was born in Sheen, England.
 He worked his way up from clapper boy to camera operator then cinematographer while in his native country, and began directing in the mid-1950s.
 His first film as director, the black comedy The Green Man (1956) for the writer-producer team of Frank Launder and Sidney Gilliat, gained good reviews.
-Using this as a starting point, Day went on to become one of the industry's busiest directors including directing several Tarzan films.
+Using this as a starting point, Day went on to become one of the industry's busiest directors.
+He directed several Tarzan films.

 He relocated to Hollywood in the 1960s and directed many TV episodes and made-for-TV movies.
 He occasionally had small parts in his own productions, including The Haunted Strangler (1958), Two-Way Stretch (1960), and the TV mini-series Peter and Paul (1981).

 In the 1970s and 1980s, Day would direct episodes of numerous American television shows, including Barnaby Jones, The F.B.I., Dallas, Walt Disney's Wonderful World of Color, and Matlock.

 Personal life

-Day was married to Eileen Day and then, following their divorce, to actress Dorothy Provine until her death in 2010.
+Day married Eileen Day in 1948.
+The couple had a daughter together, Roberta (born 1952), before divorcing in 1968, when he married actress Dorothy Provine.
+He and Provine had a son together, Robert (born 1969), and were married until her death in 2010.
 He was the brother of cinematographer Ernest Day.

 Day died at the age of 94 on Bainbridge Island near Seattle on 17 March 2017.